MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/configure-data.md

 ### Loss Reasons

-Use the Loss Reasons entity to manage and maintain a list of loss reasons associated with the effort impact.<!--I don't know what this means.-->
+Use the Loss Reasons entity to manage and maintain a list of loss reasons associated with the effort impact.

 To create a record in Loss Reasons: